The symbolism of flowers and fruit in Chinese art: Huā duǒ

 For centuries opium was initially used as a medicine.
 It was when opium was smoked that it became addictive and caused problems.
 Opium poppies were grown in the south west of China - particularly in Yunnan.
 The poppy flower appears on some porcelain and represents the twelfth month.

 Originally it was not illegal to buy opium, but a ban on importing the drug into China was introduced.
-The British inherited an opium production area in northern India and began the opium trade with China when they conquered India.
+The British inherited an existing opium production area in northern India and began the opium trade with China when they conquered India.
 This opium was purer and cheaper than that produced in China and began to be illegally imported.
-It was the middle ranking officials who seem to have suffered most from addiction and this brought the whole Imperial administration to near collapse.
+It was the middle ranking officials who seem to have suffered most from addiction and this brought the whole Imperial administration to near collapse. (see our full article on the 'Opium Wars'.)

 Orange